 JSR 224, Java API for XML-Based Web Services

 JSR 269 Pluggable Annotation Processing

 JSR 364, Broadening JCP Membership

 JSR 387, Streamline the JCP Program

 The Program Management Office is completing the individual JCP Membership renewal process now.
 The individual JCP Membership of those who have not responded will be canceled.

-JSR 355, JCP Executive Committee Merge, completed its work and went final on 22 August 2012.
+JSR 355, JCP Executive Committee Merge, completed its work and went final in 2012.

 There is a transparency sub-project introduced as part of the Adopt-a-JSR program.
 We need JUGs or individuals to do transparency checks or audits on JSRs.